acli/new_clock/doc/CHIMES.md

 - cons: if we have more than one sink configured, running two copies of fluidsynth at the same time will cause massive distortion.
   It might be possible to pre-generate a sound file and then use mpv to play that pregenerated file when an event fires.
 - fluidsynth numbers seem to be off by one in bank 0, 0-14 is tubular bells, 8-14 is church bells (doesn't really work, it strikes twice)
+  - 8-14 seems to work if we use MuseScore General

 https://freesound.org/people/sandyrb/packs/6993/
 - pros: fairly clear, cc-by-3.0, Canadian